Apollo

 The Self-drive Holiday in Christchurch

-2. Seatbelts and child restraints are compulsory.
+2. Seatbelts and child restraints are mandatory.

 Travel tips for Christchurch